stockmopar/ninja-connectedbytcp/README.md

 ```

-I am still working on a faster way to update both the connectedbytcp module and ninja-connectedbytcp module.
-The below currently does not work!
+This is a faster way to update both the connectedbytcp module and ninja-connectedbytcp module but this only works if you have the modules installed already.
 ```sh

 sudo stop ninjablock